 You may apply for financial aid at any time and the application will be processed on a first-come, first-served basis.
 If the entire financial aid file is complete by the priority deadline, your application should be processed in time for funds to be available for registration.
 If you miss the deadline, you may still be eligible to receive financial aid, but you may have to pay for tuition and fees yourself.
 Once financial aid is approved, you may be reimbursed.

 Semester Priority Deadline

-Full Academic Year or Fall Semester Only 1 June

-of Fail Seffiester Offig

-Spring Semester Only 1 November

 Summer Semester 1 April

+Fall Semester 1 June

+Spring Semester 1 November